Ved52-ui/Whatsapp-Chatbot/README.md

 -Tap the 3-dot menu → Linked Devices → Link a Device

--Scan the QR code shown in Chrome**
+-Scan the QR code shown in Chrome</b>